ESMCI/cime/doc/source/index.rst

 Welcome to the CIME documentation!
 ==================================

-This document has three major sections.

-The :ref:`CIME user's guide - Part 1 <users-guide1>` is a basic guide in utilizing the CIME scripting infrastructure.
+:ref:`User's guide - Part 1 <users-guide1>` basic use of the scripting infrastructure.

-The :ref:`CIME user's guide - Part 2 <users-guide2>` is an advance guided in utilizing the CIME scripting infrastructure.
+:ref:`User's guide - Part 2 <users-guide2>` advance use of the scripting infrastructure.

-The :ref:`CIME Data Models <data-models>` is a guide to the design and usage of the CIME data models.
+:ref:`Data Models <data-models>` design and usage of the data models.

-The :ref:`CIME Driver/Coupler (cpl7) <data-models>` is a guide to the design and usage of the CIME driver/coupler.
+:ref:`Driver/Coupler (cpl7) <driver-cpl>` design and usage of the driver/coupler.

 Table of contents
 -----------------